The 7 Best Walks in the Waitakere Ranges

 1. Introduction to the Waitakere Ranges

 The Waitakere Ranges are a massive area made up of 16,000 hectares of land.
 There truly is no shortage of places to explore as you make your way around.
-From the coastline to the forest, the ranges are full of wildfire and scenic natural attractions.
+From the coastline to the forest, the ranges are full of wildlife and scenic natural attractions.
 You can choose to do either a day trip from Auckland, or an overnight within the ranges if you want to have more time to explore the surroundings.

 Unfortunately, many of the trails within the ranges are closed due to a disease that is killing the kauri trees of the region.
 For the most up to date openings and closures check out the Auckland Council website.
 With that said though, there are still plenty of trails to take part of that are open and this guide will go over several of them.